John-Anosike/fall-project/README.md

 ## Authorship
-*- author: John Anosike
+- author: John Anosike
 - date-completed: 09.12.25
-- description: a demonstration of the mergesort algorithm*
+- description: a demonstration of the mergesort algorithm